Garbaz/gpasswd/README.md

 **Description**

-Decrypts the `File`, searches for the given string using `grep -i` (-i: Ignore case), interactively askes which entries should be deleted and ecrypts the chaged `File` again.
+Decrypts the `File`, searches for the given string using `grep -i` (-i: Ignore case), interactively asks which entries should be deleted and encrypts the changed `File` again.
 The interactive prompt will only display the title of each entry.

 **Todo**